Spider Veins Treatment Overview

 Spider veins are frustratingly common, but luckily, they’re also safe and simple to treat.
 The best treatment depends on your unique circumstances, which must be analyzed through a comprehensive physical examination and additional testing, if needed.
 Don’t agree to spider vein treatment if a vein doctor doesn’t first check for venous insufficiency.
 Otherwise, they’re wasting your time and money and might miss a serious health issue that demands attention.

-Liquid or Foam Sclerotherapy: California Vein Clinic views this treatment as a first line of therapy for superficial spider veins.
+California Vein Clinic views this treatment as a first line of therapy for superficial spider veins.
 Our doctors inject an “irritant” into the vein to scar it shut, which closes the faulty pathway and sends blood into healthy veins.
 For deeper veins, sclerotherapy is sometimes combined with mechanical ablation administered by a catheter.

-Endоvеnоuѕ Lаѕеr Ablation: This injection procedure also targets venous insufficiency, in addition to the appearance of spider veins.
+This injection procedure also targets venous insufficiency, in addition to the appearance of spider veins.
 It’s a superior tactic to vein stripping surgery, since it’s outpatient and only uses local anesthetics.
 However, it causes a bit more bruising and discomfort after treatment than radiofrequency ablation does.

-Laser Treatment: Endovenous lasers, described above, inject the vein, treating both veins and vein disease.
+Endovenous lasers, described above, inject the vein, treating both veins and vein disease.
 In contrast, superficial laser treatment is done at the skin’s surface with tools like pulsed dye lasers, so it doesn’t treat venous insufficiency.
 It works for smaller veins, not the larger, more bulbous veins, and occasionally is used in conjunction with other methods like sclerotherapy.
 The pain perception is higher with lasers, and it’s not advised for patients with certain skin sensitivities.

-Compression Stockings: Many patients ask about compression stockings, and certain insurance companies recommend a trial of them before other procedures.
+Many patients ask about compression stockings, and certain insurance companies recommend a trial of them before other procedures.
 Support stockings apply steady pressure to your legs, which helps veins pump blood to your heart.
-This only works if the stockings are the right size, so have our California vein doctors conduct a proper fitting.
+This only works if the stockings are the right size, so have our vein doctors in California conduct a proper fitting.
 It’s important to note that compression stockings help with symptoms like swelling, but they don’t change the appearance of spider veins or treat vein disease or faulty valves.

-Physical Activity: The more we move, the more our leg muscles contract, helping veins transport blood against the gravitational pull.
+The more we move, the more our leg muscles contract, helping veins transport blood against the gravitational pull.
 Circulation and symptoms improve with daily exercise (it won’t eliminate existing veins).
 Changing positions is key, since simply standing increases vein pressure, just like sitting does.
 If your career calls for extensive sitting or standing (ie: teachers, pilots, hosts, drivers, surgeons, data specialists), it’s important to squeeze exercise in, particularly if you have vein disease.
 If you don’t have time for a full workout, try lunges or squats by your desk, walking while teaching, flexing calf muscles while driving or flying, or climbing stairs between meetings.
 Also, elevate your legs above your heart while at rest.